This article was originally published in the Reporter, Q4 2019 in celebration of TMLT’s 40th anniversary.

 How did you first become involved in TMLT?

 Dr. Zuber: I learned about TMLT very early.
 My practice partner and I were very early members when TMLT formed in 1979.
 I was a delegate to the Texas Medical Association (TMA) from the Kerr-Bandera County Medical Society.
-The officers of the TMA were assigned to pick one person — a TMA member — to serve on TMLT’s Governing Board.
+The officers of the TMA were assigned to pick one person — a TMA member — to serve on TMLT’s Board of Trustees.
 John Smith, the President of the TMA at the time, picked a San Antonio doctor.
 For several reasons, that physician dropped out after the first Board meeting.
 Dr. Smith had to quickly pick someone as a replacement.
 I was recommended, so Dr. Smith invited me to join the Board.

 Dr. Zuber: Most of the other physicians on the board were older than me.
 So, they thought I was green.
 I became the co-lead of the Claims Committee with Dr. Milton Davis, where I served throughout my time at TMLT and gave most of my input.
 Board members all have a three-year term, and I was elected to serve two more consecutive terms.
 During that first year, I was at the TMLT offices so much that I almost got an apartment in Austin!
 I think back on that first case; we worked so hard to make sure we didn’t lose that first case.